actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 Let us take a multivariate normal distribution as an example.

 We need to note some changes to elements of the multivariate normal distribution versus the univariate normal distribution.
 A clear thing is while we dealt with only single values of mean and variance to describe the normal distribution in the univariate model.
 However, we now deal with vector of means and a variance-covariance matrix to describe distribution in the multivariate model.
 This should be logical as we assume every random variable possesses it's own mean, hence the vector of means.
-We also assume by default that there is correlation between these random variables, and these are used to calculate the variance and covariances that belongs in the variance-covariance matrix.
+We also assume by default that there is correlation between these random variables, and these are used to calculate the variance and covariances between variables that belongs in the variance-covariance matrix.
 Unless stated otherwise where there is no correlation between variables, covariances between random variables are esentially zero leaving us a diagonal variance matrix only consisting of variances of every random variable on the diagonals.

 To help visualise: